What is DEI and How Do You Create a DEI Survey?

 Conclusion

 Today, a diverse workforce not only makes sense on a social level but on an economic one.
 Unfortunately, not every organization has taken steps to improve DEI, which is detrimental.
-On the topic of diversity and inclusion, Harvard Business Review writes, “Leaders have long recognized that a diverse workforce of women, people of color, and LGBT individuals confer a competitive edge in terms of selling products or services to diverse end-users.
+On the topic of diversity and inclusion, Harvard Business Review writes, “Leaders have long recognized that a diverse workforce of women, people of color, and LGBT individuals confers a competitive edge in terms of selling products or services to diverse end-users.
 Yet a stark gap persists between recognizing the leadership behaviors that unlock this capability and actually practicing them.”

 If you’re ready to create your DEI survey, get started now with SurveyLegend.
 Our surveys are beautifully rendered, secure, and mobile responsive.
 Plus, it’s free to sign up!